 - 1. Before lighting the stove, ensure that any buildup in the firebox has been removed and that the ashpan has been emptied. - 2.
-Pull the air control out beyond halfway.
+Push the air control to the right beyond the midpoint.

 - Lay some firelighters on the grate with two handfuls of kindling.
 The kindling must be cut into thin lengths and laid across each other in layers to allow for a quick lightup.
 Ignite the firelighters and close the door. - 4.
 When the firebed has fully ignited and is starting to die back add 3 small logs. - 5.
 Approximately 2 minutes after adding the logs the door can be closed, but air settings remain unal tered. - 6.
 When the fire from the 3 logs is dying back a normal fuel load of approx 1.2kg is to be added to the fire.
-Leave the air controls unaltered for 5 minutes to ensure the new fuel load is well alight before moving the air control to the desired setting between fully closed and halfway in.
+Leave the air controls unaltered for 5 minutes to ensure the new fuel load is well alight before moving the air control to the desired setting between fully to the left and midposition.